Submer is dunking servers in goo to save the planet – TechCrunch

 Submer isn’t the only company working with the concept of using liquid to cool servers.
 Microsoft recently publicized the results of an experiment off the coast of Scotland where it used ocean water to submerge servers and had the natural environment work to cool and store the hardware.

-Valls said the approach from Microsoft was interesting, but doesn’t solve some of the key problems that new infrastructure technologies for datacenters need to address.
+Valls said the approach from Microsoft was interesting, but doesn’t solve some of the key problems that new infrastructure technologies for data centers need to address.

 Chiefly, computing needs to happen closer to applications that require real-time operations.
-Those are new 5G networking technology, smart cars, and other innovations.
+Those are new 5G networking technology, smart cars and other innovations.

 “Hyperscalers and data centers are trying to move infrastructure to the city center to reduce delays in communications,” Valls said.
 “Delays are dependent on the compute and where the user is… low latency applications will require more and more compute close to the city center.”

-Submer’s approach was compelling enough for the company to raise roughly $12 million in new financing from a group of investors led by the Swedish impact investment firm, the Norrsken VC (the investment arm of the non-profit Norrsken Foundation) and Tim Reynolds, the retired co-founder of Jane Street Capital.
+Submer’s approach was compelling enough for the company to raise roughly $12 million in new financing from a group of investors led by the Swedish impact investment firm Norrsken VC (the investment arm of the non-profit Norrsken Foundation) and Tim Reynolds, the retired co-founder of Jane Street Capital.
 Founded by one of the co-founders of Klarna, the European fintech unicorn, Norrsken focuses on technologies and services that promote the UN sustainable development goals of financial inclusion and sustainable development.

 “Data centers power human advancement.
 Their role as a core infrastructure has become more apparent than ever and emerging technologies such as AI and IoT will continue to drive computing needs.
 However, the environmental footprint of the industry is growing at an alarming rate,” said Alexander Danielsson, investment manager at Norrsken VC.
 Danielsson said that Submer’s solution represented a compelling potential solution.

-What’s likely equally compelling is the size of the market, which is expected to reach $25 billion according to data from Global Market Insights.
+What’s likely equally compelling is the size of the market, which is expected to reach $25 billion, according to data from Global Market Insights.